ssp21/ssp21-spec/ssp21.md

 * The HASH() and HMAC() functions always refer to the hash function requested by the master.
 * NOW() returns the current value of a relative monotonic clock as a 64-bit unsigned count of milliseconds.

-DH keys in this section use the following abbrevations:
+DH keys in this section use the following abbreviations:

 * OEVK - Outstation ephemeral private key
 * OEPK - Outstation ephemeral public key